dataninjafi/dataninjafi.github.io/content/home/about.md

 # Biography

-Risto Kaartinen works as a worklife speacilist at pension insurance authority Keva.
+Risto Kaartinen works as a worklife speacilist at the pension insurance authority Keva.
 His mission (and his job) is to make people and organizations healthier by means of health management and analytics.
 Risto loves #rstats, open source, analytics, politics and triathlon.